quipp/visual-studio-build-config-swap/README.md

-#  This project is no longer useful - better solution desecribed below :boom:

 Visual Studio 2013 added support for unlimited Publish Profiles for Web Sites with Web.config tranforms for each publish profile.
 Just create a publish profile for each tranform file, then right-click on the *.pubxml file and select the menu item to Add Config Transform.

-# Text below is obsolete! :poop:

-# aspnet-website-webconfig-swap
-Trick for getting Visual Studio Web Sites to have unlimited web.config alternatives (pseudo transformations).
-By default Web Sites only support one transform file (web.debug.config).
-This gets around that.
+This strategy can still be useful for WinForm's applications (non-Web projects).

+# Visual Studio Build Config Swap
+Trick for getting Visual Studio projects to swap configuration files based on selected Build.

-This was tested with only Visual Stuidio 2013.
+This was tested with Visual Stuidio 2013 (& 2010 a few years ago).

 The is based on a combination of strategies from the following two sites http://geekswithblogs.net/SoftwareDoneRight/archive/2010/01/30/how-to-get-pre-build-event-support-for-web-site-projects.aspx